LittleAksMax/git-demo/README.md

 If you don't have git installed simply run
 > $ sudo apt install git

+##### NOTE: I HAVE CONFIGURED MY GITHUB TO NAME MY DEFAULT BRANCH MASTER, SINCE IN OCTOBER 2020 THE DEFAULT BRANCH WAS RENAMED TO MAIN, ALL REFERENCES I MAKE TO MASTER BRANCH ARE NOW CALLED MAIN BRANCH
+You can rename your default branch by clicking on your account in the top right, selecting settings, then on the tab on the left selecting 'Repositories'.
+Here you can also change what you want to call your default branch.

 ## Step 1.
 Creating your account
 This step is very simple, simply go to github.com and click on the 'Sign Up' button.
 If you already have an account then you can simply sign in